 15. Dog Care-External Parasites of Dog

 Regardless of how careful you are in keeping your dog’s coat clean and healthy, skin parasites are common, and whenever possible will hope on to a canine for a meal.
 Cat fleas, in particular, are happy to use dogs ( and Humans) as hosts, while dog fleas even human fleas create considerable problems, especially in warm climates.
-Look for tell-tale soothe, black specks of flea droppings in your dog’s coat and beddings.
+Look for tell-tale soothe, black specks of flea droppings in your dog’s coat, and beddings.
 Your dog care efforts will carry many times in controlling external flea and ticks.

 16. Dangers From Dogs

 Infectious diseases rarely spread from one species to another.
 For example, humans cannot catch distemper from dogs, and dogs cannot catch measles from humans.
 There are a few diseases.
 However, that can be shared between mammals.
-Certain parasites can also be passed from dogs to humans, and dogs can be carries of micro-organisms that cause illness in humans and other animals.
+Certain parasites can also be passed from dogs to humans, and dogs can be carriers of micro-organisms that cause illness in humans and other animals.

 The most important dangers to humans from dogs are injuries from bites or serious allergy.
 The risk of being bitten is lessened if you understand canine behavior.
 Allergies can be helped by keeping your dogs coat and skin in pristine condition.
 You must ensure adequate dog care and management from any infectious or contagious diseases.